daren-thomas/daren-thomas.github.io/_posts/2020-02-27-cea-databases-part-1.md

 The [surroundings input file](https://city-energy-analyst.readthedocs.io/en/latest/input_methods.html#get-surroundings-geometry) describes building geometries that are not part of the scenario itself, but might cast shadows on the zone buildings.

 The [typology input file](https://city-energy-analyst.readthedocs.io/en/latest/input_methods.html#get_building_typology) links the building to a construction standard, a construction year and a 1st, 2nd and 3rd "use".
 This information is pre-populated from the [OSM](https://en.wikipedia.org/wiki/OpenStreetMap) data in a best-effort manner.
 This data is used to "guess" the physical properties of the buildings in your scenario.
-And this is exactly where the databases come in.
+And this is exactly where the database comes in.

 ## The Archetypes Mapper and the remaining input tables

 You might have noticed that the other tables in the Input Editor (_architecture_, _internal-loads_, _indoor-comfort_, _air-conditioning-systems_, _supply-systems_ and _schedules_) are empty.
 Instead, you're directed to use the "Archetype Mapper" tool.
-Click on the link and run the tool for all the input databases.
+Click on the link and run the tool for all the input tables.
 This will produce the remaining input tables.

 ![The Archetypes Mapper](../images/2020-02-24-cea-databases/archetypes-mapper.png)

-As you can see in the diagram above, we're already using the databases.
-The Archetypes Mapper uses information stored in the databases to produce the remaining input files.
+As you can see in the diagram above, we're already using the database.
+The Archetypes Mapper uses information stored in the database to produce the remaining input tables.

 If you check the Database Editor, you'll see it's divided into three main categories: